This is me telling my story

 who crave simplicity more than almost anything else.

-My work revolves around women’s
+My work is all about women’s

 creative freedom and the power of our